usmaann/BioALBERT/README.md

 * BioASQ 5b
 * BioASQ 6b
 *

-You can simply run `download.sh` to download all the datasets at once.
-The folder called `datasets` has all the data you need.
+Open each links and download the datasets you need.
+For BioASQ datasets, please refer to the [biobert repository](https://github.com/dmis-lab/biobert)

 ## Fine-tuning BioBERT